 Gossip is one of those sins that sneaks up on you in your daily interactions with people.
 It is often subtle and appears to be harmless and yet many hurt feelings and broken relationships have been the result.

-Proverbs talks about the consequences of gossip.
+What are the biblical consequences of gossip?
+The Book of Proverbs talks about the consequences of gossip.
 Why is gossip harmful?

 - It separates close friends (or any friends)